-The implementation of internal TLAC mechanisms may encounter certain legal, regulatory or operational obstacles which are likely to differ across jurisdictions.
+The implementation of internal TLAC mechanisms may encounter certain legal, regulatory or operational obstacles.
+The exact nature of any obstacles is likely to differ across jurisdictions.
 Authorities will need to consider the obstacles that may arise in their jurisdiction and, where appropriate, take action to address them.